-I'm an Argentinian product thinker and media professional.
-After coming to New York City to do Studio 20's Journalism MA Program on Digital Innovation with a Fulbright scholarship, I'm now working at The New Republic Magazine as Product Manager.
+I'm an Argentinian journalist and media innovator based in NYC.
+After moving to the US to do Studio 20's Journalism MA Program with a Fulbright scholarship in 2021, I´m now working at The New Republic Magazine as a Product Manager.

 What I´ve worked on so far

 News Product Alliance (NPA)

 In the framework of my NYU Studio 20's capstone project, I came up with an audience research endeavor to enhance support for the global community of product thinkers within the News Product Alliance (NPA).
 Following 13 interviews and one survey, I shared my findings with the NPA staff, gave a final public presentation at NYU, and wrote an article with my key learnings about the main challenges in the audience research field.

 Digital Skills Training

 Both in traditional media and non-profit organizations, I've always been enthusiastic about finding innovative ways to share knowledge with others.
 As Google News Lab Teaching Fellow, I facilitated training on a wide range of tools, digital storytelling skills and topics like Trust and Verification or Data Journalism, reaching +61,000 journalists all across Latin America.

 In my role as a Chicas Poderosas Ambassador in Argentina, I led collaborative efforts in multidisciplinary projects, which proved essential for fostering innovation.
 My interest in this approach took root when I organized and coordinated 'Los Derechos No Se Aíslan,' an award-winning multimedia investigation on access to sexual and reproductive rights.